tompscanlan/vic-persistence-blog/vic-persistance.md

 A more efficent varient of this process would store each found prime and the last number tested in apache Kafka.
-Given a consistent initial range and the transaction log, we can quickly get back to a known state without re-testing each number for primacy, and continue processing from there.
+Given a consistent initial range and the transaction log, we can quickly get back to a known state without re-testing each number for primality, and continue processing from there.

 ### Persistent Filesystem